danieljyj/PSC_Renault/readme.md

 concerns the optimisation of robot-taxi service(driveless, electrical, sharing, dynamic dispatching).
 According to the ambition of Renault, we may be able to see robot-taxi serve in Paris in 2022.

-Our works focused on the fleet-sizing and pricing, composed by two parts: Mathematical modeling and JAVA simulation.
+Our works focused on the fleet-sizing and pricing, composed of two parts: Mathematical modeling and JAVA simulation.
 What you see here is the Java simulation.

 ----